This week's Sober Story comes from Andrea, a 47-year-old living in Tauranga.

 Andrea: It was a full two years before I felt like I could really cope emotionally and physically again on a daily basis.
-I was not a ‘mess’ before then, but at 2 I really felt like it had all started falling into place.
+I was not a 'mess' before then, but after two years I really felt like it had all started falling into place.

 Mrs D: How hard was it getting used to socialising sober?